-For those with diabetes, fasting during Ramzan can be a challenge to their health.
+For those with diabetes, fasting during Ramadan can be a challenge to their health.
 Diabetes patients should always consult with their healthcare provider before going on a fast.
 Patients suffering from type-1 and type-2 diabetes may face multiple risks associated with blood glucose levels.
 Some of the various risks associated with diabetes and fasting include dangerously low blood glucose (hypoglycemia), extremely high blood glucose (hyperglycemia), diabetic ketoacidosis and thrombosis (blood clots).

 Overview of complications associated with fasting and diabetes